-All property in King County is physically inspection at least once during each six year cycle.
-Each year Assessor's appraisers inspect a different geographic area.
+All property in King County is physically inspected at least once during each six year cycle.
+Each year our appraisers inspect a different geographic area.
 An inspection is frequently an external observation of the property to confirm whether the property has changed by adding new improvements or shows signs of deterioration more than normal for the property's age.
 For some larger or complex commercial properties an appraiser may need to also conduct an interior inspection of the buildings or property.
 From the property inspections we update our property assessment records for each property.

-How are Individual Commercial Properties Valued?
+How are Commercial Properties Valued?

-The Assessor collects a large amount of data regarding commercial properties: cost of construction,

-Sales of property, and prevailing levels of rent, operating expenses, and capitalization rates.
+The Assessor collects a large amount of data regarding commercial properties: cost of construction, sales of property, and prevailing levels of rent, operating expenses, and capitalization rates.
 Statistical analysis is conducted to establish relationships between factors that might influence the value of commercial property.
 Lastly valuation models are built and applied to the individual properties.
-For income producing properties, the following is basic steps employed for the income approach:
+For income producing properties, the following steps are employed to calculate an income approach:

-- 1. Estimate potential gross income - 2.
-Deduct for vacancy and credit loss - 3.
-Add miscellaneous income to get the effective gross income - 4.
-Determine typical operating expenses - 5.
-Deduct operating expenses from the effective gross income - 6.
-Select the proper capitalization rate - 7.
-Determine the appropriate capitalization procedure to be used - 8.
-Capitalize the net operating income into an estimated property value
+- 1. Estimate potential gross income

+- 2. Deduct for vacancy and credit loss

+- 3. Add miscellaneous income to get the effective gross income

+- 4. Determine typical operating expenses

+- 5. Deduct operating expenses from the effective gross income

+- 6. Select the proper capitalization rate

+- 7. Capitalize the net operating income into an estimated property value